-Bring back those holiday memories while learning how to cook some amazin recipes.
-This course cover three wonderful breads, fougasse, pain viennois and ciabatta.
+Bring back those holiday memories while learning how to cook some amazing recipes.
+This course covers three wonderful breads, fougasse, pain viennois and ciabatta.

 For those days when you need something quick and easy or you need to impressin a hurry there is fougasse.
 This is a single rise bread that can be flavoured in many ways.
 It is easy to make, looks impressive and tastes wonderful.
 It does not keep well but then leftover have never been something I have had to worry about.

 Pain viennois is an enriched bread that is traditionally served sliced open with a small chocolate bar in the middle, bakering in France often sell the chocolate in the right sizes to fit the bread.
 This bread can take a little skill to make but we have done it with beginners in the past and they have still made amazing breads.
 These rolls freeze really well and make excellent breakfast treats on a weekend.